 Marlegrecy N’Ovec entered eternal life on November 17, 2019.
 Over her 81 years, she went by many names, including Thelma, T.G., May, T-May, Marle, and Mercy.
 Marlegrecy leaves behind a legacy of love, kindness, generosity, and wisdom.

-To send flowers in memory of Dr. Marlegrecy N'Ovec Ed.D., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dr. Marlegrecy N'Ovec Ed.D., please visit our Heartfelt Sympathies Store.

 Born in Mandeville, Jamaica, on September 15, 1938, to Mabelle Sloly and Noel Green, Marlegrecy’s birthname was Thelma May.
 Growing up, she enjoyed singing, dancing, playing outdoors, attending church, and learning about Jamaica’s vegetation.